-A Theatre for Dreamers by Polly Samson is immersive, transportive historical fiction inspired by real people and events – its gravitas surpassing mere nostalgia.
+A Theatre for Dreamers by Polly Samson is immersive, transportive historical fiction inspired by real people and events, its gravitas surpassing mere nostalgia.
+Read on for our full review.

 A Theatre for Dreamers Synopsis